oskarruo/tiralabra/docs/userguide.md

   cmake --build .
   ```

-**Note: as stated earlier, it is recommended to use GCC as these instructions are specifically written for it.
+**Note: as stated earlier, it is recommended to use GCC, and these instructions are specifically written for it.
 If you have other compilers (e.g., MSVC), you can specify GCC by adding -G "MinGW Makefiles" to the cmake .. command (assuming you have MinGW installed).**

 ## Running unit tests